2023-10-11 12:00:37

 What are the major challenges that African countries face when it comes to boosting their industrial sector?

 Africa’s industrial growth faces significant challenges, including access to reliable power supply and insufficient infrastructure such as roads, airports, ports and railways.
-For example, Africa only has about 31 km² of paved roads per 100 km² of territory, compared to 134 km² in other low-income countries according to a United Nations study.
+For example, Africa only has regarding 31 km² of paved roads per 100 km² of territory, compared to 134 km² in other low-income countries according to a United Nations study.
 In addition, more than 80% of paved roads are not in excellent condition.
 Worse, 85% of rural roads are impassable in rainy seasons.
 Africa has more than 100 ports, but port operations are often slow, causing cargo waiting times to average two weeks, compared to less than a week in other regions such as Asia, Africa.
 Europe and Latin America.
 Handling costs in Africa are also around 50% higher than elsewhere, according to data from the African Development Bank (AfDB).
 In addition, rail transport in Africa is largely insufficient.
 Indeed, despite the vast surface area of the continent, which is equivalent to China, India, the United States and much of Europe combined, the African railway network is not significantly more extensive than that of France and Germany combined.
 Even more surprising, 13 African countries have no operational railways.
 These challenges, resulting in high transportation and logistics costs, hamper industrial growth.
 To boost industrialization, Africa must ensure access to finance for small and medium-sized industries, have reliable energy infrastructure, maintain low transport costs and train a competitive workforce.

 Morocco, a country that I love very much, is an example in terms of industrialization on the African continent.
 The country has a total of 119 industrial zones and 7 special economic zones, including Casablanca, Rabat, Oujda, Tangier, Kenitra and Agadir.
-These areas benefit from a full tax exemption for the first five years, followed by a reduced rate after this period.
+These areas benefit from a full tax exemption for the first five years, followed by a reduced rate following this period.
 They thus meet the needs of a wide variety of industries.
 The Kingdom has free trade agreements with more than 50 countries as well as bilateral tax agreements.
 Regarding the automotive sector, the country currently has a production capacity of 700,000 cars per year.
 Nine car models, including two electric, are assembled in Morocco.
 Exports from the automotive sector reached a record level of $11 billion in 2022.
 Groups such as Renault-Nissan, Peugeot, Volkswagen and Hyundai have automobile factories in Morocco.
 The Moroccan aeronautical sector is a driver of the economy, generating US$2 billion in exports.
 Leading original equipment manufacturers (OEMs) are integrating Moroccan-made components into their products, creating long-lasting and mutually beneficial partnerships with major industry giants such as Airbus, Boeing, Pilatus, Sukhoi, Comac and Embraer.
 This integration helps strengthen Morocco’s position as a key player in the global aeronautical industry.
 Regarding the lessons to be learned from Morocco in the field of industrialization, I would highlight the importance of two words, namely vision and leadership.

 How can governments and international partners work together to foster sustainable industrial growth in Africa?